Fallout 4: Downloadable content

 On February 16, 2016, Bethesda announced details, prices, and release dates for the first three add-ons for Fallout 4.
 The first add-on, Automatron, which allows the player to build their custom robot companion by using robot parts while adding additional quests, was released to the European and North American markets on March 22, 2016.
 This was followed by Wasteland Workshop on April 12, 2016, which introduces new build options for settlements and the ability for the player to put captured creatures or humans in a cage, and adds new decorations like neon lights and lettering.
 The third add-on, titled Far Harbor, is a story expansion set in the post-war city of Far Harbor, Maine, and was released on May 19, 2016.

 On June 12, 2016, at E3 2016, Bethesda revealed three new add-on packages for the game; the first two, Contraptions Workshop, released on June 21, 2016, and Vault-Tec Workshop, released on July 26, 2016, are structured similarly to the Wasteland Workshop add-on, offering the player more build options and decorations; the Vault-Tec Workshop also adds a brief narrative.
-Fallout 4's third add-on, Nuka-World, which was released on August 30, 2016, adds an amusement park-based area for the player to explore, in which the player can either side with or put an end to various raider groups residing in the park.
-If the player decides to do the former, they can help one of the raider groups take control of various settlements in the Commonwealth from the base game.
+Fallout 4's third add-on, Nuka-World, which was released on August 30, 2016, adds an amusement park-based area for the player to explore, in which the player can either side with or put an end to raider groups residing in the park.
+The three raider factions introduced in the Nuka-World DLC are the Operators, the Disciples, and the Pack.
+The Operators prioritize wealth and operate with a "Caps"-driven mindset, emphasizing the economic potential of the park.
+The Disciples are known for their brutal and violent methods, favoring close-quarters combat and intimidation.
+They are responsible for "The Gauntlet," which functions as the players introduction to Nuka-World.
+The Pack adopts a primal identity, reflected in their behavior, zoo-inspired aesthetic, and control of their territory.
+Players who choose to align with the raiders gain the ability to expand their influence beyond Nuka-World, enabling them to conquer and control settlements across the Commonwealth.